DDieterich/DuaneDieterich/README.md

 * Moved to Denton County as DMSTEX

 Proprietor
-* Developed and published Database Source Code Generation Tool for Relational Designers as Open Source on Google Code (http://dtgen.org).
+* Developed and published [Database Source Code Generation Tool](https://dtgen.org) for Relational Designers as Open Source on Google Code.
 * Developed an Oracle 11g database to PayPal interface for a Community News and Classified Ads prototype system.

 ### [Bright Byte Consulting](https://www.brightbyteconsulting.com/)